 Numerous signs guided me along the way.

-There’s nothing better than snapping pictures through a rain-soaked windshield in Normandy, France.
+There’s something surreal about snapping pictures through a rain-soaked windshield in Normandy, France.

 Actual scenes from Normandy Invasion affixed to structures that survived the war.